MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/bulk-download-upload.md

     Content-Type: multipart/form-data;
     ```

 4. Check the HTTP response status code.
 If the HTTP response status code is 200, then the file was received successfully by Bing Ads.
-If the HTTP response status code is 401, then authentication failed e.g. *UserName*, *Password*, *AuthenticationToken*, or *DeveloperToken* was invalid.
+If the HTTP response status code is 401, then authentication failed e.g. *AuthenticationToken* or *DeveloperToken* was invalid.
 If the HTTP response status code is 400, then you should also check the response stream for [Bing Ads Operation Error Codes](operation-error-codes.md) for example, in the range of 3220 - 3227.

     Here is an example error response message that the URL had already been used to upload a bulk file.
     ```http